Tesi Vladimir Socor

 million tons, however, international oil companies and Kazakhstan expect to continue

-using Russian pipelines to export the lion’s share
+using Russian pipelines to export the lion’s share of oil from the country

 between now and 2015 and even beyond.
 The line from Tengiz to Russia’s Black